Coffeelot/cw-racingapp/README.md

 - Make sure it's running before Racingapp
 - Enable Racingapp in CW Driftings config
 - Enable Drifting in CW Racingapp drift config

+### Drift Challenges
+If you have drifting enabled you can also do drift challenges.
+These work like this:

+1. Racer A initializes a challenge.
+2. Everyone in the vicinity gets an invite.
+3. After a short time, the inivitation period is closed.
+Countdown starts.
+4. When countdown is done the challenge starts - racers must now get as high of a drift score in the alloted time as possible.
+5. Scoreboard is displayed when race finishes

+> Theres currently no buyin/betting for these in the app itself.

 ### Automated Races
 The script offers automated races.
 You can set these up in the config (`Config.AutomatedRaces`, `Config.AutomatedOptions`).
 If any of these are commented out/removed the automation will not start.